Cookie Policy

 STEP 4

-In this unit, humans began to build communities, create language networks, and produce and distribute goods.
+In this period, humans began to build communities, create language networks, and produce and distribute goods.
 You’ll explore how this happened and how farming began to transform people’s lives.

 Key Ideas